 The sanctuary has 14 sessions that run throughout the day from 9.45am until 4pm where you can get up close to and/or learn about the wildlife.
 The free-flight raptor show is excellent featuring Australian birds of prey up behind the Kangaroo reserve.
 Down at the main koala enclosure get in early for a seat at the wildlife encounter, koala and snake presentations, these were both informative and an opportunity to get up really close with the animals.

 (6) Feed the lorikeets

-Twice a day at 9.45 am and at 4 pm you can head down to the rivers edge and feed the rainbow and scaly-breasted lorikeets with a special prepared nectar mix.
+Twice a day at 9.45 am and at 4 pm you can head down to the river’s edge and feed the rainbow and Scaly-breasted lorikeets with a specially prepared nectar mix.
 These birds are extremely common in Brisbane but are so pretty and social that you don’t want to miss seeing them up close.
 Take a bowl and collect your own flock but be prepared that they do like to jump around and may prefer to sit on your head or arms.
 If you don’t want to get that up close and personal with the birds just stay a couple of steps away from the food bowls.

 (7) Watch the worlds fastest animal in action

 Did you think the cheetah was the fastest animal on earth?
 I know I used to but while he can run at an incredible 120 km an hour the peregrine falcon will leave him in the dust diving at up to 389 km an hour.
 They’re a powerful bird and skilled hunter, they’re also one of the most widely distributed birds around the world found on most continents and island groups except Antarctica and New Zealand.

 The free-flight raptor show includes a range of other rescued birds found in Australia including the Brahminy kite, barn owl, barking owl and huge wedgetail eagle.